kragen/dernocua/text/hash-consing-ropes.md

 > Consider an ordered sequence of elements *aₙ*, a function *h* that
 > derives an invertible matrix over finite field 𝔽₂₅₆ from a single
-> element's cryptographic hash, and a function 𝐻 that finds the
+> element’s cryptographic hash, and a function 𝐻 that finds the
 > product of all such matrices from a sequence:
 >
 > 𝐻(*a*)=∏*ⁿᵢ*₌₁*h*(*aᵢ*)